5urada/mtd-ai-security/README.md

 ## Collaboration

-This research is conducted at Texas A&M University in collaboration with the [SUCCESS Lab](https://success.cse.tamu.edu/).
+This research is conducted at Texas A&M University in collaboration with [SUCCESS Lab](https://success.cse.tamu.edu/).